 The organisation is a Charitable Incorporated Organisation (CIO), registered on 13th February 2014.
 The Charity was established under a constitution which established the objects and powers of the CIO.

 In the event of the Charity being wound up, members have no liability to contribute to its assets and no personal responsibility for settling its debts and liabilities.

-There is a Chair (Dr Lynn Saunders OBE), Vice Chair (Professor Belinda Winder) and Clinical Lead (Dr Kerensa Hocken) of the Trustee Board.
+There is a Chair (Dr Lynn Saunders OBE), Vice Chair (Professor Belinda Winder), Clinical Lead (Dr Kerensa Hocken) and Funding Lead (Dr Nicholas Blagden) of the Trustee Board.
 The Trustees and Members form the Steering Group, which meets monthly.
-The Chair, Vice Chair, Treasurer and Clinical Lead meet together to make decisions when action is required outside the monthly Steering Group meetings.
-In addition, each project has a paid coordinator (Prison Circles of Support and Accountability: Angela Braithwaite; Community Circles of Support and Accountability: David Potter; Young People's Circles and Prevention: Laura Woodward), and these answer to the Chair, Vice Chair and Clinical Lead of the Trustees, and to the Steering Group more generally.
-We also employ a part time office manager (Anne McMeekin) and a part time administrator (Jessica Beaumont) who report to the Chair, and a Research Assistant (Imogen Byrne) who is based in the Sexual Offences, Crime and Misconduct Research Unit (SOCAMRU) in the School of Social Sciences at Nottingham Trent University and who reports to the Vice Chair and Head of SOCAMRU, Professor Belinda Winder, and the Associate Head of SOCAMRU, Dr Nicholas Blagden.
+The Chair, Vice Chair, Treasurer, Funding Lead and Clinical Lead meet together to make decisions when action is required outside the monthly Steering Group meetings.
+In addition, each project has a paid coordinator who answer to the Chair, Vice Chair and Clinical Lead of the Trustees, and to the Steering Group more generally.
+We also employ an office manager (Anne McMeekin) and an administrator (Jessica Beaumont) who report to the Chair, and a Research Assistant (Imogen Byrne) who is based in the Sexual Offences, Crime and Misconduct Research Unit (SOCAMRU) in the School of Social Sciences at Nottingham Trent University and who reports to the Vice Chair and Head of SOCAMRU, Professor Belinda Winder, and the Associate Head of SOCAMRU, Dr Nicholas Blagden.